-We work closely with specialists – in fields like neurology, plastic and reconstructive surgery and rehabilitation medicine – to ensure that each child gets the personalized care he needs, from evaluation and diagnosis through follow-up.
-Together, we work to improve health and quality of life for thousands of children.
+We work closely with other specialists in fields like neurology, plastic and reconstructive surgery and rehabilitation medicine.
+This multidisciplinary team approach ensures that your child gets personalized care.
+We involve whichever experts your child needs, from evaluation and diagnosis through follow-up.

 Awards and Recognition